ceramicnetwork/benchie/README.md

 - `node ./dist/benchie/bin/benchie.js --help` or
 - `npm run start -- --help`.

+The configuration can be adjusted through your `.env` file.
+Defaults are provided in `.env.defaults`.

 ### Writing scenario

 A scenario file name should have a name conforming to `*.bench.ts` glob.